utrack/go-simple-memdb/README.md

 Simple in-memory database written in Go.

+### WARNING - this is just an example - unusable for production!
+Get/Set concurrency locks aren't there yet.

 # Requirements
 Golang compiler and tools (v1.5 or later) are required.
 See the [official Getting Started guide](https://golang.org/doc/install) or your distro's docs for detailed instructions.